 - Is it written in clear, easy-to-digest, jargon-free language?

 - Does it include practical applied examples to aid understanding of the main messages?

 - Would the average healthcare and/or health promotion practitioner find it useful?

 - Does it showcase a unique contribution of health psychology or behavioural science research, which can help to improve practice in the health domain?

-- Does it have a short, descriptive (and catchy) title?
+- Does it have a short, descriptive, catchy title?

-- Does it include an image which helps illustrate the content of your post?
+- Have you suggested an image which will help illustrate the content of your post?

 - Does it objectively present scientific evidence?

 - Is the main text of your post less than 700 words?

 - Does it conclude with a list of (up to 5) practical recommendations (max 200-300 words total)?